Language Models

 Learning Outcomes

-b) how language models are trained;
+b) Understand how language models are trained;

-c) how to adapt language models for new tasks;
+c) Adapt language models to new tasks;